sowmya-reddy-racham/delta-demo/README.md

 # delta-demo
-this is a demo for git and githud class.
+This is a demo for Git &amp; Githud class.

+#  Teacher
+Shradha khapra

+# Student
+sowmya reddy